federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

                 └── my_new_world.world
 ```

-* `catkin_ws` is the Catkin workspace, a top-level directory in which packages are both installed and modified.
-Catkin packages are in turn directories containing a variety of resources (e.g., source code for nodes, useful scripts, configuration files);
+* `catkin_ws` is the Catkin workspace, a top-level directory in which Catkin packages are both installed and modified.
+These are in turn directories containing a variety of resources (e.g., source code for nodes, useful scripts, configuration files);
-* Available packages are `ball_chaser` and `my_robot`, each containing a CMakeLists.txt file with build instructions and a package.xml file with information about the package itself.
+* Included packages for this project are `ball_chaser` and `my_robot`, each containing a CMakeLists.txt file with build instructions and a package.xml file with information about the package itself.
+* `my_new_world.world` uses XML file format to describe all elements with respect to the Gazebo environment.
+* `.launch` files, also in XML, which allow to launch multiple nodes simultaneously.
+*

 ## Building the Project